phlexible/element-finder-bundle/README.md

 1. Download PhlexibleElementFinderBundle using composer
 2. Enable the Bundle
 3. Import PhlexibleElementFinderBundle routing
-4. Enable puli resources
-5. Update your database schema
+4. Update your database schema
-6. Clear the symfony cache
+5. Clear the symfony cache

 ### Step 1: Download PhlexibleElementFinderBundle using composer